Kirsten Gilder - screenprinter textile artist

 Julia Neubauer - textiles

-Julia Neubauer is a knitwear designer based at The Brewhouse Studios, by the river in Alston, Cumbria.
-Each item is hand framed in British spun pure wool from a Yorkshire woollen mill
+Julia is a knitwear designer and Maker.
+Based at the Brewhouse Studios, overlooking the river in Alston, Cumbria.

 Lorna Singleton - baskets